FreeBSD 11.0-13.0 LPE via aio_aqueue Kernel Refcount Bug

 This structure describes which file descriptor to perform the operation on, a pointer to the userland buffer to read/write from/to, the number of bytes, etc.

-the kernel, when it comes to queuing the job they all call through to a
+asking of the kernel, when it comes to queuing the job they all call

 .